emintz/ArduinoLib/RTOSAid/README.md

 The `Flash32Namespace` class adds a flash memory mutation API to the [`Flash32ReadOnlyNamespace`](#flash32readonlynamespace-class) API.
-The read APIs of both classes are identical because they both inherit it from a common base class.
-Since the read API is fully documented above, it is not documented here.
-Please see the [`Flash32ReadOnlyNamespace`](#flash32readonlynamespace-class) documentation for details.
+The read APIs of both classes are identical.
+Please see the [`Flash32ReadOnlyNamespace`](#flash32readonlynamespace-class) abive for details.

 ### Constructor